rolansen/rolansen.github.io/lidar_data_tutorials/statistics_in_vector_polygons.md

 -----

-First, let’s change directories to the folder in which we’re keeping the data, read our polygon layer as a GeoDataFrame, and instantiate fields for the we’re interested in:
+First, let’s change directories to the folder in which we’re keeping the data, read our polygon layer as a GeoDataFrame, and instantiate fields for the variables we’re interested in:
 {% highlight Python %}
 import geopandas as gpd
 import numpy as np